wahyupermadie/try-dagger2/README.md

 * [RxJava](https://github.com/ReactiveX/RxJava) - a library for composing asynchronous and event-based programs by using observable sequences.
 * [Dagger](https://github.com/google/dagger) - Dagger is a compile-time framework for dependency injection.
 It uses no reflection or runtime bytecode generation, does all its analysis at compile-time, and generates plain Java source code.
 * [OkHttp](https://github.com/square/okhttp/) - HTTP is the way modern applications network.
 It’s how we exchange data & media.
 Doing HTTP efficiently makes your stuff load faster and saves bandwidth.
+* [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - Asynchronous or non-blocking programming is the new reality.
+Whether we're creating server-side, desktop or mobile applications, it's important that we provide an experience that is not only fluid from the user's perspective, but scalable when needed.